 Problems You’re Likely to Face After 10 Years

 Most of these basement problems seem sudden and abrupt.
-However, they take years to build up and threaten the safety of your home and family.
+However, they take years to build up and the safety of your home threatens your family.
 In some ways, you could say they’re like the boogeyman in your closet, silently waiting for the perfect moment to strike.

 Unfortunately, you might find yourself in shock one day.
-You come home and suddenly realize there’s something wrong with the way your house looks.
+You come home and notice that something is off with the way your house looks.
 For example, your chimney might be tilting, or your foundation is barely holding together.

 - Cracking cement — Without basement waterproofing, the cement that holds your structure together can crack.
 And if that happens, your home can sink in and cause various safety issues you could have a hard time repairing.